 The Secret to Sustainable Motivation

 We think of motivation as this arcane magical power of unknown origin, one that comes and goes as it pleases and often eludes us when we need it the most.
-Yet we tend to treat it as a prerequisite for putting any real effort on anything and, in extend, achieving any kind of result.
+Yet we tend to treat it as a prerequisite for putting any real effort into anything and, to an extent, achieving any kind of result.

 This typical way of thinking can easily muddle our action plans, overshadow our long-term goals, and impede our chances for success and growth.
 We can do better.

-The secret to finding motivation lays in pinpointing its true origin: Action!
+The secret to finding motivation lies in pinpointing its true origin: Action!

 When we act, we produce results, and it’s those results that spark motivation.
-Once we take action, we can feed this initial motivation back to our next actions, producing even stronger results and higher motivation levels.
+Once we take action, we can feed this initial motivation to our following steps, creating even more substantial results and higher motivation levels.

 Notice how a slight change in our mental model completely shifts the power dynamic, moving us from a position of dependency and powerlessness to one of freedom and self-reliance.